ZNClub-PA-ML-AI/OctoPy-Predictor/README.md

 ## Structure

+- data: All data to be stored/ loaded
+- demo
     - bokeh_demo: Visualizer Component Demo - to be moved out
-- data: All data to be stored/ loaded
     - flask_demo: WebInterface Demo - to be moved out
-- main: All working component files
+- src: All working component files
+- tests

 ## Components